aws-controllers-k8s/community/docs/contents/user-docs/getting-started.md

 In accordance with [best practices][no-latest-tag], we do not include `:latest` default tags for our image repositories.

+## Next steps

+This guide assumes that you have access to a Kubernetes cluster.
+You do not need to use the Amazon Elastic Kubernetes Service (Amazon EKS) to get started with ACK service controllers.
+If you do not yet have a Kubernetes cluster and would like to use Amazon EKS, you can visit the [Amazon EKS Setup][eks-setup] guide.

+Once you have access to a Kubernetes cluster, you can [install the ACK service controller of your choice][install].

 [ack-ecr-gallery]: https://gallery.ecr.aws/aws-controllers-k8s
 [s3-ecr-controller]: https://gallery.ecr.aws/aws-controllers-k8s/s3-controller
 [no-latest-tag]: https://vsupalov.com/docker-latest-tag/